-- Key persons will have responsibility for supporting personal, social and emotional development, including issues concerning behaviour. - We recognise that codes for interacting with other people vary between cultures and require staff to be aware of and respect those used by members of the setting. - We require all staff, volunteers and students to provide a positive model of behaviour by treating children, parents and one another with friendliness, care and courtesy. - We familiarise new staff and volunteers with our behaviour management policy and its guidelines for behaviour. - We expect all members of our setting children, parents, staff, volunteers and students to keep to the guidelines, requiring these to be applied consistently. - We work in partnership with children's parents.
-Parents are regularly informed about their children's behaviour by their key person.
-We work with parents to address recurring inconsiderate behaviour, using our observation records to help us to understand the cause and to decide jointly how to respond appropriately. - We will put in place a behaviour plan to ensure all staff use the same approach.
+- We expect all members of our setting children, parents, staff, volunteers and students to keep to the guidelines, requiring these to be applied consistently. - Key persons will have responsibility for supporting personal, social and emotional development, including issues concerning behaviour. - We recognise that codes for interacting with other people vary between cultures and require staff to be aware of and respect those used by members of the setting. - We require all staff, volunteers and students to provide a positive model of behaviour by treating children, parents and one another with friendliness, care and courtesy. - We familiarise new staff and volunteers with our behaviour management policy and its guidelines for behaviour. - We work in partnership with children's parents.
+Their key person regularly informs parents about their children's behaviour.
+We work with parents to address recurring inconsiderate behaviour, using our observation records to help us to understand the cause and to decide jointly how to respond appropriately.

-We aim to use positive pro-active strategies to promote positive behaviour in children and set these strategies within our programme for personal, social and emotional development.
+We aim to use positive pro-active strategies to promote positive behaviour in children, and set these strategies within our programme for personal, social and emotional development.
 These include:

-- supporting each child in developing self esteem, confidence and feelings of competence - Supporting each child in developing a sense of belonging in our group, so that they feel valued and welcome. - acknowledging considerate behaviour such as kindness and willingness to share - acknowledging children's considerate behaviour towards another who is hurt or upset - helping older children set the group's guidelines for considerate behaviour - providing activities and games that encourage co-operation and working together

-- support children in finding a solution to a problem - Ensure a child has a turn, after it has been said that they are next. - avoiding creating situations in which children receive adult attention only in return for inconsiderate behaviour

-Parents informed if intervention was used to manage behaviour as soon as possible.
+- Supporting each child in developing self esteem, confidence and feelings of competence - Supporting each child in developing a sense of belonging in our group, so that they feel valued and welcomed. - Acknowledging considerate behaviour such as kindness and willingness to share - Acknowledging children's considerate behaviour towards another who is hurt or upset - Helping older children set the group's guidelines for considerate behaviour - Providing activities and games that encourage co-operation and working together - Support children in finding a solution to a problem - Ensure a child has a turn, after it has been said that they are next - Avoiding creating situations in which children receive adult attention only in return for inconsiderate behaviour - Parents informed if intervention was used to manage behaviour as soon as possible.